AcesOfGlory/acesofglory.github.io/_posts/2016-11-13-genetic-algorithm.md

 ## The variants for the parameters are:

-- single_point: the crossover point is a single randomly generated number within range of the gene number
+- ```single_point```: the crossover point is a single randomly generated number within range of the gene number
-- two_point:    the crossover point is two randomly generated numbers within range of the gene number
+- ```two_point```:    the crossover point is two randomly generated numbers within range of the gene number
-- uniform:      a crossover mask is procedurally generated and the population may invert their genes depending on the crossover mask
+- ```uniform```:      a crossover mask is procedurally generated and the population may invert their genes depending on the crossover mask